BlueBrain/snap/README.rst

 Refer to `COPYING.LESSER <https://github.com/BlueBrain/snap/blob/master/COPYING.LESSER>`__ and
 `COPYING <https://github.com/BlueBrain/snap/blob/master/COPYING>`__ for details.

-Copyright (C) 2019-2020, Blue Brain Project/EPFL and contributors.
+Copyright (c) 2019-2021 Blue Brain Project/EPFL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3